Blog

 Pregnancy and Neulasta

 Pregnant women, women who are planning to become pregnant, and breastfeeding women must consult a physician prior to initiating Neulasta.
-The risk to the fetus or baby is unknown.
+There isn’t much information on pregnancy or breastfeeding.
+Talk with your provider to discuss the medication’s risks and benefits for you and your baby.

 Side Effects